 There are several key areas of legislation within CAR 2012 that a duty holder will need to comply with for their policies and procedures to be deemed suitable and sufficient, including (but not limited to):

-• Regulation 4 – duty to manage asbestos in non-domestic premises
+- Regulation 4 – duty to manage asbestos in non-domestic premises

-• Regulation 5 – identification of the presence of asbestos
+- Regulation 5 – identification of the presence of asbestos

-• Regulation 10 – information, instruction and training
+- Regulation 10 – information, instruction and training

-• Regulation 15 – arrangements to deal with accidents, incidents and emergencies
+- Regulation 15 – arrangements to deal with accidents, incidents and emergencies

-• Regulation 16 – duty to prevent the spread of asbestos
+- Regulation 16 – duty to prevent the spread of asbestos

 Assess risk through undertaking asbestos management surveys or up-to-date re-inspections

-The asbestos management survey is a legal requirement for duty holders responsible for any non-domestic premises.
-This asbestos survey is a surface sampling survey, designed to identify all of the materials that could potentially be disturbed during normal occupancy of the building and will take into consideration the contextual use of the building i.e. if there is a lot of moving traffic from the building occupants such as in a retail building.
+Conducting an asbestos management survey is a legal requirement for duty holders responsible for any non-domestic premises.
+This asbestos survey is a surface sampling survey, designed to identify all the materials that could potentially be disturbed during normal occupancy of the building and will take into consideration the contextual use of the building i.e. if there is a lot of moving traffic from the building occupants such as in a retail building.

 Asbestos management surveys will identify any asbestos-containing materials, their location and their condition.
 It will take into consideration light maintenance work (ie. changing light bulbs, checking above lowered suspended ceiling tiles, loft spaces, etc) but it is not a destructive/intrusive survey.